utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 !!! note ""
     The limitation of max 5 arguments for constructors is arbitrary.
 We decided to introduce this limitation to prevent performance bottlenecks for creating objects as each argument passed to a constructor needs to be unpacked in the binding.
 The more arguments, the more unpacking is needed so the performance cost increases.

-!!! warning "Note:"
-    Also note the instantiation limitations described in [Instantiation limitations](../api-differences.md#instantiation-limitations)

 ## Registration Configuration
 You can customize to some extent how your class should be registered in Godot: